hazelcast/hazelcast-aws/README.md

 ### Selecting EC2 Instance Type

 Hazelcast is an in-memory data grid that distributes the data and computation to the members that are connected with a network, making Hazelcast very sensitive to the network.
 Not all EC2 Instance types are the same in terms of the network performance.
 It is recommended that you choose instances that have **10 Gigabit** or **High** network performance for Hazelcast deployments.
-Please see the below list for the recommended instances.

-* m3.2xlarge - High
-* m1.xlarge - High
-* c3.2xlarge - High
-* c3.4xlarge - High
-* c3.8xlarge - 10 Gigabit
-* c1.xlarge - High
-* cc2.8xlarge - 10 Gigabit
-* m2.4xlarge - High
-* cr1.8xlarge - 10 Gigabit
+You can check latest Instance Types on <a href="https://aws.amazon.com/ec2/instance-types/" target="_blank">
+Amazon EC2 Instance Types </a>

 ### Dealing with Network Latency